PoemaValente/tech-writing-reviews/_posts/2025-01-17-api-docs-best-practices.md

 ---

-## The schema is a contract — but the documentation gives it life
+## The schema is a contract, but the documentation gives it life

 OpenAPI schemas are essential, but they’re not documentation.
 They describe types and constraints but don’t explain when something matters, how fields relate, or what a breaking change looks like in practice.